koute/polkavm/README.md

 - Support for high performance asynchronous gas metering.
 Gas metering should be cheap, deterministic, and reasonably accurate.
 - Simple.
 It should be possible for a single programmer to write an interpreter fully compatible with this VM in less than a week.
 - Versioned operational semantics.
 Any future changes to the semantics that are observable by a guest program will be versioned, and will be explicitly opt-in.
-- Standarized.
+- Standardized.
 There should be a spec fully describing the guest-observable operational semantics of this VM.
 - Cross-platform.
 On unsupported OSes and platforms the VM will run in an interpreted mode.
 - Minimum external dependencies.
 The VM should be mostly self-contained, fast to compile, and resistant to supply-chain attacks.
 - Built-in tooling for debugging and performance profiling.